matrix-org/matrix-bifrost/README.md

 Both backends are supported in Docker.
 You can go straight ahead and use the provided Dockerfile to build the bridge.
-You can build the docker image with `docker build -t bifrost:latest` and then run the image with: `docker run -v /your/path/to/data:/data bifrost:latest -p 5000:9555`.
+You can build the docker image with `docker build -t bifrost:latest` and then run the image with `docker run -v /your/path/to/data:/data bifrost:latest -p 5000:9555`.

 An image is available on [Dockerhub](https://hub.docker.com/r/matrixdotorg/matrix-bifrost).